We hope you enjoy reading this article.

-Read more about this in “8 ways to spot an ICO scam”.
-You can see how hard it is for small investors to spot potential ICO scams, considering they may be new to investing as well as the blockchain technology!
+Read more about this in “8 Ways to Spot an ICO Scam”.
+You can see how hard it is for small investors to spot potential ICO scams, considering they may be new to investing as well as blockchain technology!
 IEOs can help here, and let’s see how.

 IEOs are crowdfunding events where a blockchain-crypto start-up raises funds from common investors through a crypto exchange.
 IEOs work as follows:

-- The start-up plans its project and creates their crypto token.
+- The start-up plans its project and creates its crypto token.